By the time they were ready to leave the path along the river, Briné’s hands were full of plants. Saché was very glad indeed to have found her.

 She tried to think of everything her father had ever told her about battle droids.
 The one thing she could remember was his insisting on their extreme stupidity.
 She'd have to try to use that.

 She gave out a cry of "Oh!" and turned back towards the woods.
-As she’d hoped, the battle droids were distracted, but it wouldn’t be enough.
+As she’d hoped, the battle droids were distracted, but not enough.
 Now came the risky part.
-She back up, then dashed between two battle droids, still staring back at the woods.
+She backed up, then dashed between two battle droids, still staring back at the woods.
 Don’t shoot don’t shoot don’t shoot...

 The battle droids didn’t shoot.
 They all turned and stared at her.
 Then several of them hesitantly stepped forward.

 That’s right...
 Meanwhile, the other handmaidens seemed caught between staring at her and staring at the woods.
 And then she saw understanding cross Losté’s face, and she gasped, loud as she could, and stared in the same direction as Yané, then yelled, “Up there!”
 Everyone, droids included, looked up, and then on either side of her, Losté nudged Vatié and Moré.
-They looked at her in confusion for a second, then understood, and Vatié nudged Lané, and gestured to their skirts.
-With a rush of relief Yané realized the four of them all had extra weapons on them.
+They looked at her in confusion for a second, then also understood, and Vatié nudged Lané, and gestured to their skirts.
+With a rush of relief Yané realized the four of them all had extra weapons on them, ones the droids hadn't thought to look for.

 Five of the droids were down before the rest realized what was going on.
-Two more fell as Lané tossed her pistol to Yané, who took out the first two to have their guns properly trained.
+Two more fell as Lané tossed her pistol to Yané, and she quickly took out the first two to have their guns properly trained.

 Every single blaster turned to her.
 Shaking, Yané fired wildly, then fell as one of the blasts hit her, burning her hip, the pain so great it was all she could do not to black out.
 She was dead now; another blast was sure to finish her.

-She could hear shouting as if from a distance, and strangely enough, it sounded like Saché, who was safe for the moment, but she had to keep the droids away from her, but it just hurt so much...
+She could hear shouting as if from a distance, followed by more blaster fire, which was strange, because nothing was hitting her.
+And even stranger, there was more shouting, and it sounded like Saché, who was safe for the moment, but she had to keep the droids away from her, but it just hurt so much...

 “Yané?”
 Was that Saché’s face in front of her?